arcan1s/ahriman/docs/faq/web.rst

    This socket path must be available for web service instance and must be available for all application instances (e.g. in case if you are using docker container - see above - you need to make sure that the socket is passed to the root filesystem).

-   By the way, unix socket variable will be automatically set in case if ``--web-unix-socket`` argument is supplied to the ``setup`` subcommand.
+   By the way, unix socket variable will be automatically set in case if ``--web-unix-socket`` argument is supplied to the ``service-setup`` subcommand.

    Alternatively, you need to create user for the service: